Pinellas County Criminal Defense

 How can law enforcement use personal medical information in the database to initiate prosecutions for “doctor shopping?”

-Law enforcement will not be allowed direct access to the electronic database on a routine basis.
-However, during active investigations regarding potential criminal activity, fraud, or theft regarding a prescribed controlled substance, a law enforcement agency may request a patient’s prescription information through the prescription drug monitoring program director.
+During “active investigations” regarding potential criminal activity, fraud, or theft regarding a prescribed controlled substance, a law enforcement agency may request a patient’s prescription information through the prescription drug monitoring program director.
 Proponents of the prescription database claim that it will be used as a tool to flag potential problems with prescriptions and alert medical staff rather than as a direct method of generating criminal charges.
 Supporters say it will really serve to help doctors and pharmacists who “suspect” a problem by allowing them to assess whether or not a patient is “shopping” for the prescriptions at multiple locations.
 On the other hand, the potential for law enforcement to comb the database during a “pending investigation” seems quite likely.
 In the past, such an investigation may have required a search warrant authorized by an impartial judge or at least a lawfully issued subpoena.
 Now, the information is available simply upon request to a bureaucratic agency.

 How much personal medical information will be available on the electronic prescription drug database system?